fa1zali/diabetes_prediction_using_support_vector_machine/README.md

 We have also created an API using FastAPI for users to interact with.
 You can run the model using uvicorn on your local machine and test the API, refer to diabetes_api.py & api_testing.py.

-Also the API is deployed on Heroku with the following URL: https://diabetesmlapi.herokuapp.com/diabetes_prediction
+Also the API is deployed on Heroku with the following URL : https://diabetesmlapi.herokuapp.com/diabetes_prediction

 **StreamLit Web App**